Birmingham Truck & Tractor-Trailer Accidents Lawyer

 No two accidents are ever the same, and the exact cause of a crash can be difficult to determine.
 In general, some of the most common causes of commercial truck accidents are:

 - Speeding – If a driver fails to observe the posted speed limit, they are putting themselves and others in danger.
-Large commercial trucks require longer stopping distances than smaller vehicles, so they should always give themselves enough time to bring the vehicle to a complete stop, or else they risk causing a serious or fatal collision.
+Moreover, large trucks need longer stopping distances than smaller vehicles, requiring sufficient time to avoid serious or fatal collisions.

 - Inclement Weather — Rain, heavy fog, and intense winds are just a few of the weather conditions that can make truck driving more difficult.
-While weather can very likely be a cause, it still does not excuse the driver or trucking company.
-If drivers are going to attempt to travel in these conditions, they must make sure to operate in as safe a manner as possible.
+While the weather can very likely be a cause, it still does not excuse the driver or trucking company.
+If drivers choose to travel in such conditions, they must prioritize safe operation.

-- Driving Under the Influence (DUI) — A truck driver in Alabama can be charged with DUI if they have a breath or blood alcohol concentration (BAC) of 0.04, only half the legal limit for drivers of standard passenger vehicles.
-DUI charges can also apply when a driver operates under the influence of a controlled substance, such as an illegal or prescription drug.
+- Driving Under the Influence (DUI) — In Alabama, truck drivers can be charged with DUI at a 0.04 BAC, half the limit for standard passenger vehicle drivers.
+DUI charges may apply when a driver operates under the influence of controlled substances, including illegal or prescription drugs.
 Even certain over-the-counter (OTC) drugs can impact a driver’s ability to safely operate a truck.

 - Unsafe Road Conditions — In some cases, an accident could be the fault of a government agency responsible for maintaining a roadway.
 Failure to correct certain design defects or other known problems could make the agency liable for a victim’s injuries.

 - Violations of Traffic Laws — Speeding is perhaps the most common behavior that drivers engage in, but many other traffic infractions pose dangers as well.
-Failure to yield right of way, failure to obey traffic signs or signals, or tailgating are all possible causes of truck accidents.
+Additionally, failure to yield the right of way, failure to obey traffic signs or signals, or tailgating are all possible causes of truck accidents.

-- Failure to Maintain Vehicle — Trucking companies need to regularly service their vehicles, and drivers must make sure their trucks are safe before taking to the road.
-The companies can be liable for a lack of maintenance and a third-party maintenance company may be liable for improper servicing of the truck.
+- Failure to Maintain Vehicle — Trucking companies must maintain their vehicles, and drivers must ensure their trucks are roadworthy before driving.
+Companies can be liable for inadequate maintenance, while a third-party maintenance provider may be accountable for improper truck servicing.

 - Driver Error — Some drivers simply make bad decisions.
-If a trucking company failed to adequately train the driver or hired one with a record of driving incidents, then it could be responsible for their actions under the theory of respondeat superior.
+For this reason, if a trucking company inadequately trained or hired a driver with incidents, respondeat superior may hold them responsible.
 This theory holds that an employer is responsible for the wrongful acts of an employee.

-- Defective Parts — If a mechanical component of a tractor-trailer malfunctions, the manufacturer of the part in question could be liable in a possible product liability action.
-In some cases, the trucking company is held responsible for failure to change the part.
+- Defective Parts — If a tractor-trailer component malfunctions, the part manufacturer might be liable in a potential product liability case.
+In specific cases, authorities hold the trucking company responsible for failing to replace the part.

-- Improperly Loaded or Secured Cargo — The trucking company or a third party may have handled the loading of cargo into a trailer, and overloading the vehicle or failing to properly secure the load could cause any one of a number of truck accidents.
+- Improperly Loaded or Secured Cargo — Improper cargo loading or overloading, managed by the trucking company or third party, can cause various truck accidents.
 Cargo can come loose or the load can lead to a rollover accident.

 - Failure to Yield – If a truck driver fails to yield the right of way to a motorist, cyclist, or pedestrian, they could cause a severe and possibly fatal crash.
 Our attorneys will be ready to hold them accountable if they do not obey the rules of the road.

-- Prescription Drug Use/Over-the-Counter Drug Use – Unfortunately, many truck drivers don’t realize that over-the-counter and prescription medications can cause just as much harm as illegal narcotics or alcohol.
-Even seemingly harmless medicine like an allergy pill could inhibit a truck driver’s ability to concentrate and react quickly to danger.
+- Prescription Drug Use/Over-the-Counter Drug Use – Unfortunately, many truck drivers overlook that over-the-counter and prescription drugs can be as harmful as illegal substances or alcohol.
+Even seemingly benign medication, like an allergy pill, can impair a truck driver’s concentration and quick reaction to hazards.

 - Inadequate Surveillance – Inadequate surveillance is when a truck driver fails to properly monitor their surroundings when maneuvering their vehicle.
-When they cross through an intersection, make a turn, or change lanes without looking first, they put other drivers in serious danger.
+Consequently, crossing intersections, making turns, or changing lanes without looking first endangers other drivers significantly.

-Many of these types of cases involve violations of state or federal regulations, and Farris, Riley & Pitt, LLP will uncover any such violations to prove the responsible party’s negligence.
+Many of these types of cases involve violations of state or federal regulations.
+A Birmingham truck accident attorney from Farris, Riley & Pitt, LLP will uncover any such violations to prove the responsible party’s negligence.

 Frequently Asked Questions

-Contributory negligence is defined as negligence on the part of the victim that proximately contributes to their injury.
+Contributory negligence defines negligence by the victim that directly contributes to their injury.
 In Alabama, contributory negligence is an affirmative defense that can prevent a victim from recovering compensation.
 For this reason alone, people should avoid admitting to any kind of fault following a truck accident, especially when speaking to insurance companies.

 The first thing you will want to do is to seek medical care.
-This is true even if you do not think you were hurt, as some injuries may not be immediately apparent.
-Any delay in treatment may be used to argue that your injury claims are not entirely legitimate.
-If you are able, you can take as many photographs of your crash scene as possible from different angles and distances.
-You will also want to get the names and phone numbers of any witnesses of your accident.
-When a trucking company or its insurer contacts you, you should refuse to speak to them until you have legal counsel.
+Additionally, even if you don’t believe you’re injured, seeking immediate treatment is crucial because some injuries may not show symptoms immediately.
+Moreover, delayed treatment could jeopardize the legitimacy of your injury claims.
+If possible, take numerous crash scene photos from various angles and distances.
+Additionally, you will want to get the names and phone numbers of any witnesses of your accident.
+If a trucking company or its insurer contacts you, wait for legal counsel before engaging with them.

 Alabama Code § 6-2-38 imposes a statute of limitations of two years on all actions for any injury.
-The same statute of limitations also applies to wrongful death claims.
+Likewise, the same statute of limitations also applies to wrongful death claims.

 Truck & Tractor Trailer Accident Statistics